Α-Aminobutyric acid

 α-Aminobutyric acid (AABA), also known as homoalanine in biochemistry, is a non-proteinogenic alpha amino acid with chemical formula C4H9NO2.
 The straight two carbon side chain is one carbon longer than alanine, hence the prefix homo-.
+The conjugate base of α-aminobutyric acid is the carboxylate α-aminobutyrate.

-Homoalanine is biosynthesised by transaminating oxobutyrate, a metabolite in isoleucine biosynthesis.
+Homoalanine is biosynthesized by transaminating oxobutyrate, a metabolite in isoleucine biosynthesis.
 It is used by nonribosomal peptide synthases.
 One example of a nonribosomal peptide containing homoalanine is ophthalmic acid, which was first isolated from calf lens.

 α-Aminobutyric acid is one of the three isomers of aminobutyric acid.
-The two other are the neurotransmitter γ-Aminobutyric acid (GABA) and β-Aminobutyric acid (BABA) which is known for inducing plant disease resistance.
+The two other are the neurotransmitter γ-aminobutyric acid (GABA) and β-aminobutyric acid (BABA) which is known for inducing plant disease resistance.

-The conjugate base of α-aminobutyric acid is the carboxylate α-aminobutyrate.
+This amino acid has been detected in meteorites.